Terms of business

 If you have any concerns or questions regarding these arrangements or the basis upon which you are instructing a barrister from Cornerstone Barristers, please contact our Chief Executive, Clare Bello, on 020 7421 1819.

 Professional, licensed access and public access clients are welcome to contact our team of clerks and request a quotation for the legal services we provide.
 Please contact email@example.com.
-We aim to reply within a few working days, certainly within 14 days.
+We aim to reply within five working days.